The History of Rock Music: 1995-2001Drum'n'bass, trip-hop, glitch music

 Heather Duby (10) owed half the artistic success of Post To Wire (1999) to the oneiric orchestrations of Pell Mell's Steve Fisk, soundscapes that metabolized all sorts of styles while the singer borrowed from Nico, Enya and Bjork her emotional charge.

-Crowsdell's vocalist Shannon Wright (1), an accomplished pianist, penned the austere chamber folk elegies of Flight Safety (1999), the nightmarish, emphatic, almost expressionistic music of Maps Of Tacit (2000) and, best of all, the theatrical, neoclassical meditations of Dyed In The Wool (2001) and the Beethoven-meets-Joni Mitchell elegies of Providence (2019).
+Crowsdell's vocalist Shannon Wright (2), an accomplished pianist, penned the austere chamber folk elegies of Flight Safety (1999), the nightmarish, emphatic, almost expressionistic music of Maps Of Tacit (2000) and, best of all, the theatrical, neoclassical meditations of Dyed In The Wool (2001) and the Beethoven-meets-Joni Mitchell elegies of Providence (2019).

 Boston's Ill Ease, the project of New Radiant Storm King's drummer Elizabeth Sharp, pursued Beck's beat-based lo-fi folk-rock on Circle Line Tours (1999).